evanhessler/CrookBook/project_documents/software_design_description_document.md

 #### 6.3.2.10 Search Cases View CSU
 The Search Cases View interfaces with our controller CSU.
 After a GET request from the Create Case View CSU, the controller CSU sends a Django.forms.form object to the view which will be filled out by the user.
 The form is then sent back to the controller with a POST request.

+#### 6.3.1.11 Homepage Controller CSU
+The homepage controller CSU gets a JSON object from the database and sends it to the homepage view.

+#### 6.3.1.12 Create Case Controller CSU
+The create case controller CSU sends a Django.forms.form object to the view and takes the same object back.
+It then validates the form and sends it to the database.

+#### 6.3.1.13 Edit Case Controller CSU
+The edit case controller CSU sends a Django.forms.form object to the view and takes the same object back.
+It then validates the form and sends it to the database.

+#### 6.3.1.14 Search Cases Controller CSU
+The create case controller CSU sends a Django.forms.form object to the view and takes the same object back.
+It then validates the form and sends it to the database.

 ### 6.3.3  Detailed Data Structure Descriptions
 #### 6.3.3.1 District Model CSU